Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This IDE has been designed for Khitchdee's internal use.
 A developer should customize it for their specific code writing workflow.

-Brief screen-capture demo of an EnageUI app.
+Brief screen-capture demo of an EngageUI app.
 EngageWX source code navigation app is being used to navigate EngageWX.cpp.
 Note that the entire client area is used for displaying source code.
 Using a 3 column format, ~120 LOC can be displayed at a time.